How to View Deleted Tweets on Twitter

 Use Snap Bird

 Note: Twitter suspended Snap Bird’s access, at least for now.
+But it is still available in the Chrome Web Store as an extension.

 There is a website called Snap Bird that many other websites and forum users suggest, in order to view your deleted Twitter posts and retweets.
 The site does NOT include deleted tweets.
 It basically loads your Twitter profile to allow you to search and view old tweets, retweets, replies, and messages.
 It comes in handy if you forgot to retweet something or didn’t change a reply.